CleverRaven/Cataclysm-DDA/doc/VEHICLES_JSON.md

 Several different lines can have the same X, Y co-ordinates and each one adds additional parts to that location.
 Parts must be added in the correct order ie: A wheel hub must be added prior to the wheel, but after the frame.

 #### PARTID and variants
 Some parts can be installed with different symbols (and tileset sprites) in different locations.
-The different symbols can either be different parts (usually generated with copy-from) or the same part with a `"symbols"` or `"standard_symbols"` entry.
+The different symbols can either be different parts (usually generated with copy-from) or the same part with a `"symbols"`.
 In the latter case, the different symbols are variants of the part.

 If a part has variants, the specific variant can be specified in the vehicle prototype by appending the variant to the part id after a `_` symbol.
 Thus, `"frame_cross"` is the `"cross"` variant of the `"frame"` part.